 Berths 243-245.
 Development of the Berths 243-245 disposal site would require the demolition of existing boat docks located at the site.
-Proposed demolition activities would occur over a period of approximately 7789 days.
-The construction of a dike and dike trench would occur over a period of approximately 144160 days, and the placement of sediment would occur over a 5260-day period.
-In total, proposed site construction activities would occur for approximately 273309 days.
-Table 3.10-4 describes the duration of use of noise-generating equipment use and duration for at the Berths 243-245 disposal site. project component is provided on Table 3.10-4.
+Proposed demolition activities would occur over a period of approximately 77 days.
+The construction of a dike and dike trench would occur over a period of approximately 144 days, and the placement of sediment would occur over a 52-day period.
+In total, proposed site construction activities would occur for approximately 273 days.
+Noise-generating equipment use and duration for the Berths 243-245 disposal site project component is provided on Table 3.10-4.